 It’s an interesting question that doesn’t have a clear-cut answer.
 It’s no secret that NHL Commissioner Gary Bettman wants to continue to expand the NHL, and while Quebec City has been ready for the last 20+ years, Bettman has had his eyes set elsewhere.
 As mentioned earlier, the NHL is a business, where owners and shareholders are favored over the needs of the fans.

-Last Summer, NHL expansion saw Las Vegas added to the roster, and before that, Winnipeg got their team back.
-Rumors continue to swirl that other cities like Seattle or Toronto (again) might get a new NHL franchise.
+In 2017, NHL expansion saw Vegas added to the roster, and before that, Winnipeg got their team back, and Seattle readies itself to join the NHL ranks in 2021.
 Of course, Quebec City is always in the running for the next franchise, but unfortunately, Bettman still has to view it from a financial standpoint, and relatively speaking, neither the Canadian dollar nor the Quebec market has strengthened since the 1990s.
 For these two reasons alone (and the fact that Bettman hates Canada…just kidding…maybe), the NHL remains hesitant to return to Quebec City.

 Quebec City does have a shiny new 18,000 seat arena called the Centre Vidéotron ready to go at a moment’s notice, with a built-in fan base that has been anxiously waiting 20 years for the NHL’s return.
 It couldn’t be any worse than putting ice hockey in the middle of the desert, right?